tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

-Currently, there's no provision for intranode communication using the P2P layer, which means when two reactors need to interact with each other they have to have dependencies on eachother's interfaces, and initialization.
+Currently, there's no provision for intranode communication using the P2P layer, which means when two reactors need to interact with each other they have to have dependencies on each other's interfaces, and initialization.
 Changing these interactions (e.g. transitions between blocksync and consensus) from procedure calls to message passing.